alephcloud/hs-configuration-tools/README.md

     }
 ~~~

-Next we define an [Aeson](https://hackage.haskell.org/package/aeson) `FromJSON`
+Now we define an [Aeson](https://hackage.haskell.org/package/aeson) `FromJSON`
 instance that yields a function that updates a given `Auth` value with the
 values from the parsed JSON value.
+The `⊙` operator is functional composition
+lifted for applicative functors and `×` is a version of `$` with a different
+precedence that helps to reduce the use of paranthesis in applicative style
+code.

 ~~~{.haskell}
 instance FromJSON (Auth → Auth) where